-If you are convicted of a drunk driving offense you will be statutorily required to undergo and comply with the findings of an Alcohol & Other Drug Abuse assessment.
-Outagamie County's AODA assessment provider is Outagamie County Department of Health & Human Services.
-Contact information for the Health & Human Services Department is provided below.
+If convicted of drunk or drugged driving, you will be statutorily required to undergo and comply with the findings of an Alcohol & Other Drug Abuse assessment.
+Outagamie County's AODA assessment provider is the Outagamie County Department of Health & Human Services.
+Provided below is the Health & Human Services Department’s contact information.

 Brian Bezier, Psy.D